-A tale as old as time, a captivating charm, and a gateway into la dolce vita, let Puglia whisk you away to a land that fills the hearts of those who get lost in the romance of an Italian escape.
+A tale as old as time, a captivating charm, and a gateway into la dolce vita, let Puglia, Italy, whisk you away to a land that fills the hearts of those who get lost in the romance of an Italian escape.

 Culturally rich with a tumultuous past, the heel of Italy is said to be one of the most beautiful and enchanting regions in the country.
-Known for its vast coastline, Puglia boasts whitewashed villages with pretty cobbled streets, and pristine sands that meet the clear blue of the Adriatic Sea.
+Known for its vast coastline, Puglia boasts whitewashed villages with pretty cobbled streets, and pristine sands that meet the clear blue of the Adriatic Sea on one side and the Ionian Sea on the other.

 Fall in love with the hauntingly beautiful medieval towns as you meander down the ancient streets or relax to the sound of the waves as they fall on the shore.
 Olive trees as far as the eye can see makes Puglia famous for its olive oil production supplying around half of the country’s olive oil.
 This hidden gem really is a destination not to be missed.